 - Cell Phones

 - Portable music devices

 - E-Readers

 - Hair Dryers

 - Tobacco, cannabis or vape juice

 - Food

 - Video games

+- Other valuables

+- E-Cigarettes

 - Expensive clothes

 - Hatchets

 - Money

-- Video games

-- Other valuables
+- SPOT or other emergency communication device

 Cotton vs. Synthetic Fabrics

 Cotton does not insulate the wearer when it becomes wet and takes a very long time to dry.
 Synthetic fabrics such as polyester, polypropylene, nylon, spandex and fleece are better suited for spending lots of time outside in different elements.
 These fabrics keep the wearer warm even when wet and they dry very quickly.
 Wool takes a long time to dry but insulates relatively well even when wet.